 When step 7 is complete, verify all the connections using an ohmmeter.
 Connect one meter lead to the coax center conductor at the distal end and then touch each of the top tubes with the other meter lead.
 Repeat this procedure with the coax shield.
 Cap the top of the mast.
 This part is done.

 Step 8.
 Wrap four turns of coax around the mast and tape at ends to hold the turns in place.
 I used Scotch Super 88 vinyl electrical tape.
+If the mast (PVC part) is more than about 1-1/2 inches in diameter, this step may be hocus pocus.

 Step 9.
 Attach elbows and elements.
 Position and bend elements to mock-up the antenna’s final shape.